nbeckerphoto/colortools/docs/colortools-tutorial.md

 <img src="example-images/15/3.jpg" width="500">

-Again, note that when sorting by hue, black and white images always appear at the end of the sorted sequence.
+Again, note that when sorting by hue, even when using a sort anchor, black and white images will appear at the end of the sorted sequence.

 ### Example 16